The purpose of health services is to provide comprehensive medical, dental, mental health, and associated ancillary services to inmates.

 The Director of Health Services and other department staff in Tallahassee oversee the corrective action process.
 In addition, they are responsible for a variety of other oversight functions, such as policy development; administration of a statewide quality management program; handling administrative grievance appeals; responding to health care inquiries from inmates' family members and other interested parties; and ensuring private health care providers respond to issues identified during Correctional Medical Authority (CMA) reviews.

-The Correctional Medical Authority assists in the delivery of health care services for inmates in the Department of Corrections by advising the Secretary of Corrections on the professional conduct of primary, convalescent, dental, and mental health care, and the management of costs consistent with quality care; advising the Governor and the Legislature on the status of the Department of Corrections' health care delivery system; and assuring that adequate standards of physical and mental health care for inmates are maintained at all Department of Corrections' institutions.
+The Correctional Medical Authority assists in the delivery of health care services for inmates in the Department of Corrections by advising the Secretary of Corrections on the professional conduct of primary, convalescent, dental, and mental health care, and the management of costs consistent with quality care; advising the Governor and the Legislature on the status of the Department of Corrections' health care delivery system; and assuring that adequate standards of physical and mental health care for inmates are maintained at all Department of Corrections' institutions through triennial survey process.

 Correctional Medical Authority agendas, minutes, surveys, and reports are available on the authority's website.